Doctor Who series 12: Ratings

 The series gained the lowest ratings since the revival of the show in 2005, containing six of the show's ten least-watched episodes.
 The average viewing figure for this series was 5.40 million UK viewers.
 The series finale was the least-watched episode of the show since 2005, at 4.69 million viewers.
 Nielsen ratings of the show on BBC America for the key demographic, people aged 18 to 34, dropped by 52.5% compared to the previous series, down to 0.13.

 Critical reception

 Doctor Who's twelfth series received positive reviews from critics.
-Series 12 holds a 78% approval rating on online review aggregation site Rotten Tomatoes with an average score of 6.55/10, based on 179 critic reviews.
+Series 12 holds a 78% critic approval rating on online review aggregation site Rotten Tomatoes with an average score of 6.55/10, based on 179 critic reviews.
 The site's consensus reads "Doctor Who's twelfth outing adds welcome nuances to Jodie Whittaker's Doctor and some scary new layers of horror to some of the series' most terrifying villains."
 Metacritic calculated a weighted average score of 80 out of 100 from 4 reviews of the series premiere, indicating "generally favorable reviews".